kaiwenx99/LinuxAssign1/README.md

 Then paste to DigitalOcean from clipboard to add SSH key pair.

-## Step 3: Create an Arch droplet using the SSH key pair
+## Step 3: Deploy an Arch Linux droplet on DigitalOcean using SSH key

 Under **Control Panel**, click the green button **Create** at the top, then select **Droplets** in dropdown menu.